*Updated November 2022

 Not only is the resulting syngas used as fuel and cleaned prior to use, but plasma gasification also creates valuable byproducts.
 The glass-like byproduct of the process, i.e. the slag that remains from the melted waste of plasma falsification, is safe to use as a construction material.
 If you’re worried about toxins, don’t!
 Plasma torches have been utilized to destroy toxic waste and chemical weapons in the past.

 The downside here is that dioxins still get released as the syngas cools down.
 Still, they’re significantly less in comparison to the dioxins (and furans) that are formed at traditional incinerator plants.
 Needless to say, future-proof waste-to-management technologies are geared towards this direction, as it’s both efficient and pollutes less.

 Hydrothermal Carbonization (HTC) is a thermochemical process that turns organic waste into structured carbons similar to fossil fuels (that take up to millions of years to form naturally).
 HTC works with wet feedstock, and the process combines an acid catalyst and pressure at somewhat high temperatures (180 to 250°C) to produce hydro-char, this fossil fuel-like product that has high levels of carbon.

 Not only can hydro-char be used as fuel but it can also be used to replace coal.
-The product can also be used to enrich soil, while the feedstock can be used for gasification.
+The obvious benefit of this is avoiding the many drawbacks of coal mining.
+The product can also be used to enrich soil, and the feedstock can be used for gasification.

 The main advantage of HTC over other thermochemical technologies like pyrolysis is that it doesn’t require pre-treatment (pre-drying) of the feedstock, as it’s designed to work with wet waste, which makes the process a lot faster.